alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 #> I had 10 pancakes for breakfast
 ```

 You are not limited to a single value that you can put into a string.
-You can specify more locations via `%` but you must make sure that you pass the right number of values.
-Before running it, can you figure out which call will actually work (and what will be the output ) and which will produce an error?
+You can specify more locations via `%` but you must make sure that you pass the right number of values in the right order.
+Before running it, can you figure out which call will actually work (and what will be the output) and which will produce an error?

 ```python